How to Make a Heating Pad

 You ran out of cherry pits and you want to make more bags?
-Try: Flax seed, maize (don’t use popcorn), buckwheat hulls, wheat, rye, or barley berries.
-Cherry pits and flax seed have oil which retain heat longer than grains which have a higher moisture content.
-Grains and beans also smell bad or slightly off when heated in the microwave repeatedly, but cherry pits and flax seed don’t become odorous with repeated heating.
+Try Flaxseed, maize (don’t use popcorn), buckwheat hulls, wheat, rye, or barley berries.
+Cherry pits and flaxseed have oil that retains heat longer than grains that have a higher moisture content.
+Grains and beans also smell bad or slightly off when heated in the microwave repeatedly, but cherry pits and flaxseed don’t become odorous with repeated heating.

 Instructions to use the bag:

 Place the heating pad in a plastic Ziploc bag.
 Microwave the bag on high for 60 to 90 seconds, depending on the power of your microwave.
 (Smaller hand warmers should be heated for no more than 35 seconds in the microwave.)
 Alternatively, place the protected bag in a pot on your woodstove, inside another pot like a double boiler but protect it from steam.
 Steam will alter the moisture content of the stuffing.
 Remove from the heat source and place the bag across your shoulders or on your sore neck.
 It will warm your muscles and soothe them.
 Add a few drops of lavender essential oil to the cloth after microwaving or heating.
 It will release its lavender goodness and help you relax.